o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/_index.md

 Import robots into your O3DE simulation project using the Robot Importer that's included in the ROS 2 Gem.
 Robot Importer has the following features:

 - Guides you through the import process step by step.
-- Allows to change parameters of the import, including search paths for assets.
+- Allows you to change parameters of the import, including search paths for assets.
 - Reads SDFormat, URDF and XACRO files.
 - Copies all required assets files to the `Assets` folder of your O3DE project.
 - Creates a prefab with a multi-body structure using articulations or classic rigid bodies and joints components.